alexgenaud/forcerror/README.md

 # Force Error (StackOverFlow, OutOfMemory)

-A simple playground to force unrecoverable Java runtime Errors.
+A playground to force unrecoverable Java runtime Errors.
 The code should compile, run, and exit without issues.
 However, by tweaking a few parameters, it is possible to force some Errors to be thrown.

-## Build and run
+## Gradle build and run

 Assumes Java 17.0.3 and gradle 7.4.2 (gradlew (gradle wrapper) not included):

-     $ gradle clean assemble run
+     $ gradle clean jar run --args "1 2 4"

+## Run from the command line

+After compiling forcerror with gradle, a jar should be found in build/libs/forcerror.jar.
+We can set the heap size (with the Xmx flag) and pass three arguments (while loop count, recursive iteration count, and data size per loop in bytes):

+     $ java -Xmx5000k -jar build/libs/forcerror.jar 10 20 40

 ## Try to break it!

-It should be possible to force one of several Errors by increasing the recursion iteration count, increasing the while loop count, increasing the data size, or decreasing the jvm heap size,
+It should be possible to force one of several Errors by increasing the while loop count, increasing the recursion iteration count, increasing the data size (per loop), or decreasing the JVM heap size.

 ### OutOfMemoryError